The Lie (2024 film): Synopsis

-The Lie uses social media videos, interviews, CCTV footage, police interview tapes and newsreels to recreate a chronology of the events leading to Grace Millane's murder in Auckland, the police investigation and interrogation of Jake Kempson and the subsequent murder trial.
+The Lie uses social media videos, interviews, CCTV footage, police interview tapes and newsreels to recreate a chronology of the events leading to Grace Millane's murder in Auckland, the police investigation and interrogation of Jesse Kempson and the subsequent murder trial.
 The film begins with social media posts and footage of Millane's overseas travels in South America and New Zealand.
 The film uses CCTV footage to reconstruct Millane's Tinder date with Kempson and their movements on the night of her murder on 1 December 2018.

 The documentary than shifts to police interview tapes of Kempson's interrogation by a male detective as well as local media coverage of Millane's disappearance.
 During interrogation, Kempson confirms dating Millane but claims that they parted at a crossing near Sky City.
 He also claims that he slept till 10 am on 2 December 2018.
-When confronted with photographic evidence of him wheeling a suitcase into his building around 8 am, Kempson later revises his story to claim that Millane died by accidentally after the two had "rough sex."
+When confronted with photographic evidence of him wheeling a suitcase into his building around 8 am, Kempson later revises his story to claim that Millane died accidentally after the two had "rough sex."
 Kempson claims he panicked and buried her body in the Waitākere Ranges.

 The Lie then moves to Millane's 2019 murder trial where Kempson's defence lawyers use a "rough sex murder defence" strategy, claiming that Millane initiated the sexual intercourse.
 The documentary also covers evidence that surfaced the trial including Kempson browsing Internet pornography websites following Millane's death, photographing her corpse and going for another Tinder date the day after her death.
 During the trial, the court also hears testimony from a former girlfriend of Kempson about his violent nature and appetite for rough sex.
 Kempson is convicted of Millane's murder in December 2019 and sentence to a life sentence with a minimum non-parole period of 17 years.

 The documentary also discusses the rough sex defence against the phenomenon of sexual violence against women.
 A blurb states that Kempson was convicted of eight further charges against a former partner including unlawful sexual connection, threatening to kill, and assault with a weapon in October 2020.
 Kempson is subsequently convicted of raping another British tourist in November 2020.
 The film blurb ends with statistics about the use of the rough sex defence in domestic violence and murder cases in the United Kingdom.